Myrmecophyte: Obligate

-Facultative mutualism
+Facultative

-Facultative mutualism is a type of relationship where the survival of both parties (plant and ants, in this instance) is not dependent upon the interaction.
-Both organisms can survive without the other species.
+In facultative mutualism, the survival of the parties (plant and ants, in this instance) does not depend upon the interaction.
 Facultative mutualisms most often occur in plants that have extrafloral nectaries but no other specialized structures for the ants.
 These non-exclusive nectaries allow a variety of animal species to interact with the plant.
 Facultative relationships can also develop between non-native plant and ant species, where co-evolution has not occurred.
-For example, Old World legumes that were introduced to North America can be protected by ants that originated from a different region.
+For example, Old World legumes that were introduced to North America can be protected by ants that originated from the plants' regions of origin.

-Structural adaptations of myrmecophytes
+Structural adaptations

 Domatia

 Domatia are internal plant structures that appear to be specifically adapted for habitation by ants.
 These cavities are found primarily in the stems, leaves, and spines of plants.
 Many different genera of plants offer domatia.
 Plants of the genus Acacia have some of the most widely recognized forms of domatia and offer some of the best examples of ant-plant obligate mutualism.
 Different Acacia species provide a variety of resources needed for their codependent counterparts.
 One of these resources is the need for shelter.
 Acacia have enlarged thorns on their stems that are excavated by ants for use as housing structures.
 Since the tree contains their nest, these aggressive ants react strongly to any disturbance of the tree, providing the myrmecophyte with defense from grazing herbivores and encroaching vines.

 Domatia can also be found within the tubers of certain plants.
 Tubers form when the hypocotyls of a seedling swells to form a hollow, chambered structure that can become inhabited by ants.
 The plant family Rubiaceae contains the most commonly known tuberous myrmecophyte, Myrmecodia.

 Food bodies

 Some plants produce food bodies for use by other organisms.
 These small epidermal structures contain a variety of nutrients that are removed and consumed by foragers.
 Food bodies are identified by the main nutrient they contain and by the genus of plant producing them.
 Beltian bodies are found on the leaflet tips of Acacia plants and have relatively high protein content.
 Beccarian bodies are found on young leaves of the genus Macaranga and are especially rich in lipids.
 Lipids are also the main nutrient found in pearl bodies, found on the leaves and stems of Ochroma plants.
-Most ant inhabitants of Cecropia plants harvest the last type of food body, as their primary food source.
+Most ant inhabitants of Cecropia plants harvest Müllerian bodies, as their primary food source.
 Remarkably these Müllerian bodies, found on the stalk of the leaf, are primarily glycogen.
 Glycogen is the principal storage carbohydrate found in animals and is extremely rare in plants.